logo

 The midfielder seemed to have stopped being an actual footballer for a while, making headlines for headbutting a team-mate in Aston Villa training in March 2020.

-Drinkwater spent the entire 2022-23 season as a free agent, but hasn’t given up on a return to action.
+Drinkwater spent the entire 2022-23 season as a free agent and retired shortly afterwards.

 Jordan Henderson